Project Home: domainmod.org

 5. Do not give the URL to anyone who does not need to access DomainMOD.
 You should treat the URL like a password.

 6. Always use the most up-to-date version of DomainMOD.
-This will help protect you from any security vulnerability that are found and fixed.
+This will help protect you from any security vulnerabilities that are found and fixed.

-UpgradingWARNING: Before upgrading it's strongly recommended that you make a backup of your DomainMOD installation directory and database.
-If something goes wrong during the upgrade there may be no way to recover your data, and having a backup of your installation directory and database will allow you to easily restore your previous installation.
+UpgradingWARNING: Before upgrading it's strongly recommended that you backup your DomainMOD installation directory and database.
+If something goes wrong during the upgrade there may be no way to recover your data, and having a backup of your installation directory and database will allow you to easily restore your previous version.

 Option #1If you installed DomainMOD by downloading the .ZIP file, visit the following URL to download the most up-to-date version: domainmod.org/download/

 Once the download completes, upload and unpack the new archive overtop of where you installed the previous version (or unpack it and then upload it, whichever you prefer).